 Smiling at the options?
 We have more for you!
 Read on.

 Hibiscus flowers are a wonderful tropical species found abundantly in white, pink, yellow and red colors.
 They can add a tropical flair to any flower garden while the hibiscus flowers can redefine the appeal when added to any flower gift basket.
 These vibrant blossoms attract hummingbirds and butterflies.
-Dog parents can consider this flower name for their cheerful and attractive dogs.
+Pet parents can consider this flower name for their cheerful and attractive dogs.

 Call him ‘hib’ or ‘hibs’ to make the name even modern.